 - Felony probation

-Sentencing may vary depending on the defendant’s prior record, the age or disability status of the victim, and mitigating circumstances.
+Sentencing may vary depending on the defendant’s track record, the age or disability status of the victim, and mitigating circumstances.

 Second-degree burglary